istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ## Deploy a waypoint proxy

+Waypoint proxies can process traffic for `service`, `workload` or `all`.
+You can also configre your waypoint proxy to process `none` of the traffic, which is primarily used for testing purpose as you incrementally add a waypoint proxy to your application.

 Waypoint proxies are deployed declaratively using Kubernetes Gateway resources or the helpful istioctl command.
-You can preview the generated Kubernetes Gateway resource:
+You can preview the generated Kubernetes Gateway resource, for example, the command below generates a waypoint proxy for the `default` namespace that can process traffic for services in the namespace:

 {{< text bash >}}
 $ istioctl x waypoint generate -n default